Get started with data sets

-For proper data governance, users need to be able to trace the data lineage to understand where data originates from and be confident that the data is reliable.
-Data managers need to ensure data integrity and to let 3rd parties write data back to CDF.
+For proper data governance, you need to trace the data lineage to understand where data originates from and be confident that the data is reliable.
+Data managers need to ensure data integrity and let 3rd parties write data to CDF.

 Trace data lineage

 - IT managers need to know which data is currently available in their CDF project.

 - Data scientists need to know if they can rely on the input data for the use cases they're solving and who to contact if they need more information.